Agritourism: An Authentic Way to Travel

 Banana plantations in Costa Rica can be found in different regions of Costa Rica.
 Here, you can discover the traditional banana culture that is now the trademark throughout the country.

 CATIE (Center for Tropical Agriculture)

-Pejibayes in Costa Rica is the center of research and learning on tropical agriculture and it is located in the Turrialba valley.
+Pejibayes in Costa Rica is the center of research and learning on tropical agriculture located in the Turrialba valley.
 Agronomists around the world consider this place one of the most important agricultural research sites of the tropics.
-It is possible to visit numerous agricultural projects, laboratories, greenhouses, seed banks and experimental crops.
-You will be introduced to a variety of crops, as well as their use (medicinal, stimulating, insecticide, ornamental…).
+Visit one of the numerous agricultural projects, laboratories, greenhouses, seed banks and experimental crops.
+You will be introduced to a variety of crops, as well as their use (medicinal, insecticide, ornamental…).